About Us

 Säde Haveri has been working with data for 17 years.
 She has worked in various expert and architect roles, wherever data and its users meet.
 In recent years, Säde has focused particularly on data governance and data catalogs.
 Her day job is as the Data Governance Manager at Relex Solutions.
 She also works as a freelancer and is a board member of DAMA Finland.

-What will Helsinki Data Week be like in 2024?
-We are organizing a week-long event series in Helsinki.
-The week kicks off on Monday with an opening event, for which we will bring in international keynote speakers.
-During the week, our partners organize their own events under the common Helsinki Data Week banner.
-On Friday, we will celebrate a successful week with a casual closing ceremony.
+What was Helsinki Data Week like in 2024?
+We organized a week-long event series in Helsinki.
+The week kicked off on Monday with an opening event, for which we brought in international keynote speakers.
+During the week, our partners organized their own events under the common Helsinki Data Week banner.
+On Friday, we celebrated the successful week with a casual closing ceremony that included karaoke.

 Call to Action!

 You can find more information about the event on the website.
-You can register for the email list; it will provide information throughout the year about new speakers and partners.
-Closer to October, you can also register for individual events through the website.
+You can register for the email list; it will provide information throughout next year about new speakers and partners.
 It’s also a good idea to follow Helsinki Data Week on social media (links for LinkedIn and Instagram in the footer).

-We are currently seeking partners and sponsors.
+We are currently seeking partners and sponsors for 2025.
 If you want visibility for your data company in Finland and abroad, contact us through the website or LinkedIn!

 Our primary motive for organizing Helsinki Data Week is a better and more inclusive data industry for everyone in Finland.
-We hope as many people as possible will join the event, in one way or another.
+We want to thank everyone who attended Helsinki Data Week 2024 and hope that as many people as possible will join the event in 2025, in one way or another.
 The community has tremendous value, and we need your contribution!

 Antti Rask